line72/usbmdistros/website/content/products/house_by_the_cemetery-_rise_of_the_rotten.md

 ---
+actualPrice: $12.00 - 22.00
-title: "House By The Cemetery -  Rise Of The Rotten"
+album: ' Rise Of The Rotten'
-date: 2021-06-22T16:40:59
-draft: false
-artist: "House By The Cemetery"
+artist: House By The Cemetery
-album: " Rise Of The Rotten"
 categories:
 - Vinyl
 - CD
+date: '2021-06-26T15:23:09'
+draft: false
 images:
-    - "/images/covers/house_by_the_cemetery-_rise_of_the_rotten.jpg"
-thumbnailImage: "/images/covers/house_by_the_cemetery-_rise_of_the_rotten-thumb.jpg"
-actualPrice: $12.00 - 22.00
+- /images/covers/house_by_the_cemetery-_rise_of_the_rotten.jpg
 inStock: true
+thumbnailImage: /images/covers/house_by_the_cemetery-_rise_of_the_rotten-thumb.jpg
+title: House By The Cemetery -  Rise Of The Rotten
 ---

 ## Vinyl